GPCRs in Medicinal Chemistry

 Networking Social Activities and Accommodation

-The informal evening dinner on the first evening will be a great time to come together to enjoy a traditional three-course meal.
-The dinner will take place on Wednesday, 5th October at Ristorante Trisapori (formerly Scaligero), Via Guglielmo Marconi 7.
+The informal evening dinner on the first evening was a great time to come together to enjoy a traditional three-course meal.
+The dinner took place on Wednesday, 5th October at Ristorante Trisapori (formerly Scaligero), Via Guglielmo Marconi 7.

-A vineyard visit and informal dinner will be held on Thursday, 6th October.
-The visit to Rocca Sveva will consist of a guided tour of the underground cellars of Cantina Soave, an explanation of the wines to be served at dinner, an aperitivo outside the restaurant, an opportunity to use the wine shop, and a fantastic dinner with wine-sampling in the Locanda del Borgo.
-(Coach transport will be provided.)
+A vineyard visit and informal dinner was held on Thursday, 6th October.
+The visit to Rocca Sveva consisted of a guided tour of the underground cellars of Cantina Soave, an explanation of the wines to be served at dinner, an aperitivo outside the restaurant, an opportunity to use the wine shop, and a fantastic dinner with wine-sampling in the Locanda del Borgo.
+(Coach transport was provided.)

-For all accommodation requests (including last-minute bookings), we suggest using the 24-hour service provided by Verona Booking, using this weblink.
+For all accommodation requests (including last-minute bookings), we suggested using the 24-hour service provided by Verona Booking, using this weblink.

 Venue and Travel